Master’s in Entrepreneurship Program Guide

 The BLS projects a 7% growth rate for sales managers and an average yearly salary of $121,060.

 Sales positions are a common career for entrepreneurship graduates, and the Bureau of Labor Statistics projects a 7% growth rate for sales managers and an average yearly salary of $121,060.
 Most careers in entrepreneurship have a growth rate that is as fast, or faster, than the U.S. average, allowing graduates to enter a growing industry.

 Should I Get a Master's in Entrepreneurship?

 Graduates can work in different areas of business, including marketing, technology, construction, and sales.
-Throughout an MBA program, students can improve their business, critical-thinking, and analytical skills.
+Throughout an entreprenurship master's program, students can improve their business, critical-thinking, and analytical skills.
 Students can also join student organizations where they can network with industry professionals.

 Students with personal commitments or full-time jobs may benefit from online programs, which offer class flexibility.
 Online programs feature the same curriculum as on-campus programs, but allow students to finish work at their own pace.
 On-campus programs are great for students who enjoy face-to-face learning, especially students who prefer a traditional classroom environment.